njlyon0/dndR/README.md

 ```

 I can see that I’m well under the XP threshold I have to play with so I
-can add a monster and see where that leaves me
+can add a monster and see where that leaves me.

 ``` r
 dndR::xp_cost(monster_xp = 500, monster_count = 3, party_size = 4)